top of page

 Staying Safe at the South Side

 • The maximum recommended wind speed for P2 pilots is 15mph, and 18mph for P3 pilots.
-Winds are safe for launch when blowing from 160° to 200°.
+Site is flyable when winds are from 160° to 200°.

 • Be aware that students and visitors unfamiliar with USHPA’s Ridge Rules may be in the pattern with you.